Jerusalem Tips & Tricks: Part 2

 The Iriya – City Hall

-Nowadays with the COVID pandemic, the Iriya is closed to the public; however, you can perform a wide variety of tasks such as paying your Arnona bill or any parking/ traffic tickets on their website (in English!) at: https://www.jerusalem.muni.il/en/.
+For much of the COVID pandemic, the Iriya was closed to the public; however, you can perform a wide variety of tasks such as paying your Arnona bill or any parking/ traffic tickets on their website (in English!)

 The Post Office